Revitalizing Educational Game

 Wanted Clearer Feedback on performance & motivation to play to win.

-Why is that?
+Why is That?

-Post-user testing interviews revealed that the participants:
+Post-usability test interviews revealed that the participants:

 • Didn’t feel invested in the game’s narrative or themes, making the experience feel generic or irrelevant.